Governance (GOVN) 390

-Area of Study: Social Science.
+Area of Study: Social Sciences.
 Course can also be used as Applied Studies (Business and Administrative Studies) area of study by credential students only.

 Prerequisite: None.
 A previous course in administrative studies, public policy, or public administration/management is recommended.
-This is a senior course and as such students are expected to have advanced analytical and writing skills.
+This is a senior-level course and as such students are expected to have advanced analytical and writing skills.

-Precluded Course: GOVN 390 is a cross-listed course—a course listed under 2 different disciplines—POLI 392.
+Precluded Course: GOVN 390 is a cross-listed course—a course listed under two different disciplines—with POLI 392.
 (GOVN 390 may not be taken for credit by students who have obtained credit for POLI 392).

 Governance 390: Public Policy and Administrative Governance has been designed for senior undergraduate students who are interested in the creation and implementation of Canadian public policy.
 There are no formal prerequisites for this course.
 While it is recommended that students have taken another course in political science or public administration, the course material should be accessible to anyone with the intellectual sophistication and academic maturity expected of senior undergraduate students.

-Governance 390 aims to give students the knowledge and analytical skills required for advanced studies in policy and administration.
+Governance 390 aims to give students the knowledge, analytical skills, and tools necessary to think critically about matters associated with the making and implementation of Canadian public policy.
 This course will benefit those who have chosen a career in the public service, those who simply wish to increase their awareness of public policy-making and implementation, as well as students with aspirations toward graduate studies.